Woodpile Cup-and-Saucer Shell, Crucibulum lignarium

 Woodpile Cup-and-Saucer, Crucibulum lignarium.
 Shell collected off the beach at Las Barilles, Baja California Sur, May 2018.
 Size: 4.1 cm (1.6 inches) x 3.8 cm (1.5 inches.
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-The Woodpile Cup-and-Saucer, Crucibulum lignarium (Broderip, 1834), is a gastropod mollusk that is a member of the Calyptraeidae Family of Cup-and-Saucer and Slipper Limpets.
-The shells that have variable profiles ranging from circular to triangular.
-The variations follow the shape of the shell to which they are attached.
-The shell is high in profile, the apex is forward and curved and the shell is marked by fine radial riblets and coarser, concentric, growth ridges.
-The cup is well developed.
+Description: Woodpile Cup-and-Saucer Shells have variable profiles ranging from circular to trigonal.
+The variations follow the shape of the surface to which they are attached.
+The shell is high in profile.
+The apex is curved and set forward.
+These shells are sculpted by fine radial riblets and coarser, concentric, growth ridges.
+The inside cup is well developed.
 The shell, including the inside cup, is brown, gray, or white.
-The Woodpile Cup-and-Saucer Shells reach a maximum of 4.6 cm (1.8 inches) in length and 4.3 cm (1.7 inches) in height.
+Some individuals display brown radiating lines.
+Woodpile Cup-and-Saucer Shells reach a maximum of 4.6 cm (1.8 inches) in length and 4.3 cm (1.7 inches) in height.

-A synonym is Calyptraea lignaria
+Synonyms: Calyptraea lignaria